Alternative Septic System Installation

 What is an alternative septic system?

-An alternative septic system is any engineered onsite wastewater treatment system that differs from a conventional septic tank and gravity-fed drain field.
-Common types include mound systems, aerobic treatment units, drip irrigation systems, sand filter systems, and low-pressure pipe systems.
-They’re designed for sites where soil conditions, lot size, water table depth, or local regulations make a standard system impractical or non-compliant.
+An alternative septic system is any engineered onsite wastewater treatment system that differs from a traditional septic tank and gravity-fed drain field – sometimes called a conventional system.
+Common types include mound systems, aerobic treatment units, drip distribution systems, system sand filters, and low-pressure pipe systems that drain into leach fields.
+They’re designed for homes and sites where soil conditions, lot size, water table depth, or local regulations make a standard system impractical or non-compliant.

 When do you need alternative septic system installation?